-V: VALIDATE ourselves by consistently living according to values, virtues and ideals that are sensible, reasonable and functional for us and others.
-On the surface this seems like an easy choice to make.
-However, when the “Tyranny of the Shoulds, Musts and Oughts” resurface, they try to hijack us from functional and intentional living because our schemas and schema modes tend to trigger emotional regression, which facilitate immature and child-like reactions.
+V: VALIDATE ourselves by consistently living according to values, virtues, and ideas that are sensible, reasonable and functional for us and others.
+On the surface, this seems like an easy choice to make.
+However, when the “Tyranny of the Shoulds, Musts, and Oughts” resurface, they try to hijack us from functional and intentional living because our schemas and schema modes tend to trigger emotional regression, which facilitate immature and child-like reactions.

 E: EVALUATE if our choices and behaviors are helping us to achieve the outcomes that we want and are working toward.
 The English word “Evaluation” comes from the French word “Evaluer,” which means “to find the value of.”
 What this means is that most of the choices that we make based on practicing our values will yield very productive outcomes for us.

 However, when our choices cease to provide the optimum changes that are good for us and others, we evaluate then recalibrate to make any necessary changes to stimulate productive growth outcomes per our values for ourselves and others.